 Additionally, we typically rely on unarticulated and contextual information to understand what people say and mean.
 For example, if you’re in the bathroom section of a large department store, your statement, “I’m looking for a mirror” actually means, “I’m looking for a mirror for my bathroom”.
 If the store clerk showed you a mirror for living rooms, that would frustrate and confuse you.

 There needs to be a way to tap into those contextual clues online to avoid customers having those negative feelings of irrelevance.

-Many eCommerce players still rely on legacy search technologies and age-old methods such as keyword search.
+Many eCommerce players still rely on legacy search technologies and age-old methods such as rule-based keyword search.
 These technologies fail to ensure relevance with simple queries, let alone when more complex and “natural” queries are involved.
 These methods don’t even come close to being able to accommodate the five finicky features of natural languages and natural language searches that we described above.

 The above graphic displays just the beginning of what this technology has to offer.
-Cognitive search not only turbocharges search engines’ inferential and disambiguation capabilities, but it also learns individual customer characteristics and desires in real time by leveraging multiple digital data sources.
+Cognitive search not only turbocharges search engines’ inferential and word-sense disambiguation capabilities, but it also learns individual customer characteristics and desires in real time by leveraging multiple digital data sources.
 This provides better results that only improve over time.

 Only by combining machine learning, statistics, and linguistics does it become possible to process the spoken and unspoken signals to decode natural languages and ensure that Jane finds exactly what she wants when she searches for “a cheap elegant dress for my daughter”.

 Jane already expects this.
 Are you able to deliver?